Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Photo Credit: Chaikom, Shutterstock

-You also need to get the right silicone for aquarium building.
+You also need to get the right silicone for the aquarium building.
 Silicone with additives like anti-mold agents can be unsafe for aquatic life.
 Aqueon silicone is an aquarium-safe product that is available in many stores and online.
 Marineland silicone is a good but premium-priced product.

 Materials: